jamo/cert/cert_open_data_visualizer/README.md

 $ cert_open_data_visualizer second #=> Prints output specified by exercise description

 $ cert_open_data_visualizer clean #=> Cleans cache

+$ cert_open_data_visualizer city hel # Lists cities containing word given as parameter
+                                     # If multiple parameters are given, results are
+                                     # listed separately for each
 ```

 #### Example using this as a library